-Echocardiograms should be deferred on COVID-19 positive patients, or patients under investigation for COVID-19, when possible.
-Recommendations on echo exam timing in the COVID-19 recuperative phase should be guided by infection control experts at the local institution and focused on minimizing staff exposure, and ensuring the appropriate use of PPE.
-However, patients post-COVID-19 recovery will require serial temporally negative COVID-19 tests, and resolution of respiratory symptoms (cough and shortness of breath) for a pre-specified time interval.
-There may be instances when echocardiograms are required in acutely ill COVID-19 patients.
+Echocardiography should be deferred in COVID-19-positive patients, or those under investigation for COVID-19, when possible.
+Recommendations on echocardiography timing in the COVID-19 recuperative phase should be guided by infection control experts at the local institution and focused on minimizing staff exposure and ensuring the appropriate use of PPE.
+However, after COVID-19 recovery, patients will require serial temporally negative COVID-19 test results and resolution of respiratory symptoms (cough and shortness of breath) for a prespecified time interval.
+There may be instances in which echocardiograms are required in acutely ill patients with COVID-19.
 The indications will be similar to the prioritization schedule noted above.

-Development of special pathways for echo exams in COVID-19 patients should be considered for infection control.
-Examples include dedicated clinic and testing areas for these patients, with portable exams preferred including the use of focused protocols.[10]
-If dedicated areas are not feasible, COVID-19 patients expected to arrive to the testing facility should be identified and escorted directly into the echo exam room, bypassing the waiting area.
+Development of special pathways for echocardiography in patients with COVID-19 should be considered for infection control.
+Examples include dedicated clinic and testing areas for these patients, with portable examinations preferred, including the use of focused protocols.10 If dedicated areas are not feasible, patients with COVID-19 expected to arrive to the testing facility should be identified and escorted directly into the echocardiographic examination room, bypassing the waiting area.
 A facemask should be mandatory throughout the stay in the facility.
-Dedicated exam rooms and machines, including portable systems for point of care exams for COVID-19 positive patients are recommended.
-Additionally, procedure rooms and bathroom facilities require sanitization immediately after each use which will require coordination with institutional hygiene/environmental services.
-Consultation with local infection control experts will be helpful to confirm the adequacy of proposed workflows for COVID-19 patients.
+Dedicated examination rooms and machines, including portable systems for pointof-care exams for COVID-19-positive patients, are recommended.
+Additionally, procedure rooms and bathroom facilities require sanitization immediately after each use, which will require coordination with institutional hygiene and environmental services.
+Consultation with local infection control experts will be helpful to confirm the adequacy of proposed work flows for patients with COVID-19.